Watch: Celebrity monkeys near Florida airport delight visitors - NewsBreak

 Williams began studying monkeys while doing doctoral work at Florida Atlantic University, and stayed on.
 As she and her guests waded deeper into the monkeys’ grounds one recent afternoon, the 16-member troop approached.
 The colony lives on spiders, ants, lizards, seeds and flowers — when not scrounging people food.

-“They quickly learn to adapt to a human diet — they love sugary things and salty things,” Williams said, noting they tolerate human food remarkably well.Nebraska lawmaker falls for ‘furry’ hoax
+“They quickly learn to adapt to a human diet — they love sugary things and salty things,” Williams said, noting they tolerate human food remarkably well.Tiger attacks employee at Florida animal sanctuary: authorities

 In Africa, vervets are eaten by leopards, eagles and snakes.
 But in Florida the dangers are outside the mangroves — mostly cars and trappers, who sell them as pets.